 - buries herself in roles and responsibilities

-I have lived with and wrestled with every single one of these signs.
-It’s been an exhausting battle, but I’m so relieved and very glad to say I’ve won or in some cases am winning the war.
+I have wrestled with every single one of these.
+It’s been an exhausting battle, but I’m so relieved and very glad to say I’m gradually winning the war.

 How to Overcome Low Self-Esteem